ARES: Adaptive, Reconfigurable, Erasure coded, atomic Storage: Data Access Primitives

-A number of known tag-based algorithms that implement atomic read/write objects (e.g., ABD, \fast{} -- see Appendix \ref{ssec:generic}), can be expressed in terms of DAP.
+A number of known tag-based algorithms that implement atomic read/write objects (e.g., ABD \cite{ABD96}, \fast \cite{CDGL04} -- see \cite{ARES:Arxiv:2018}), can be expressed in terms of DAP.
 In particular, many algorithms can be transformed in an algorithmic template, say $A_1$, presented in Alg. \ref{algo:atomicity:generic1}.
-In brief, a read operation in $A_1$ performs $c.\dagetdata{c}$ to retrieve a tag-value pair, $\tup{\tg{},v}$ form configuration $c$, and then it performs a $c.\act{put-data}(\tup{\tg{},v})$ to propagate that pair to configuration $c$.
+In brief, a read operation in $A_1$ performs $\dagetdata{c}$ to retrieve a tag-value pair, $\tup{\tg{},v}$ from a configuration $c$, and then it performs a $c.\act{put-data}(\tup{\tg{},v})$ to propagate that pair to the configuration $c$.
 A write operation is similar to the read but before performing the $\act{put-data}$ action it generates a new tag which associates with the value to be written.
-It can be shown (see Appendix \ref{sec:dap}) that an algorithm described in the form $A_1$ satisfies atomic guarantees and liveness, if the DAP satisfy the following consistency properties:
+It can be shown that an algorithm described in the form $A_1$ satisfies atomic guarantees and liveness, if the DAP satisfy the following consistency properties: }

+\kmk{In order for the DAPs to be useful in designing the \ares{} algorithm we further require the following consistency properties.
+As we see later in Section \ref{sec:correct}, the safety property of \ares{} holds, given that these properties hold for the DAPs in each configuration.}